The Complexity of Aggregates over Extractions by Regular Expressions: Constant-Width Weight Functions

 In order to compute $\minp$ and $\maxp$, a polynomial time algorithm can iterate over all tuples $\tup$ in $\{\pi_\xvars\tup \mid \tup \in \toSpanner{A}(\doc)\}$, evaluate $R(\doc,\tup)$ and maintain the minimum and the maximum of these numbers. \end{proof}

 In order to calculate aggregates like $\spsum, \spavg,$ or $\spquant$, it is not sufficient to know which weights are assigned, but also the multiplicity of each weight is necessary.
-Recall that counting the number of output tuples is tractable if the \vset-automaton is functional and unambiguous (Theorem~\ref{thm:countResults}) and $\spanl$-complete if the spanner is only functional.
-We now show that we can achieve tractability of the mentioned aggregate problems if the \vset-automaton is functional and unambiguous.
+Recall that counting the number of output tuples is tractable if the \vset-automaton is unambiguous (Theorem~\ref{thm:countResults}) and $\spanl$-complete in general.
+We now show that we can achieve tractability of the mentioned aggregate problems if the \vset-automaton is unambiguous.
 The reason is that we can compute in polynomial time the multiset $\suptmp \eqdef \multiset{\pi_\xvars\tup \mid \tup \in \toSpanner{A}(\doc)}$, where we represent the multiplicity of each tuple $\tupu$ (i.e., the number of tuples $\tup \in \toSpanner{A}(\doc)$ such that $\pi_\xvars\tup = \tupu$) in binary.

 \begin{lemma} Given a \vset-automaton $A$ and a document \doc, the multiset $\suptmp$ can be computed in $\fp$ if $A \in \ufvsa$. \end{lemma} \begin{proof} The procedure is given as Algorithm~\ref{alg:weightoccurences}.
 It is straightforward to verify that the algorithm is correct.
 Due to Corollary~\ref{cor:tuplesPerSpanner}, the set $\pi_\xvars(\toSpanner{A})(\doc)$ is at most of polynomial size.
-Furthermore, the automaton $A_{\refWordFrom{\doc}{\tup}} \eqdef \refWordFrom{\doc}{\tup} \in \ufvsa$ can be constructed in polynomial time and due to Theorem~\ref{theo:closed-algebra} an unambiguous functional \vset-automaton for $A_\tup$ can be computed in polynomial time as well.
+Furthermore, the automaton $A_{\refWordFrom{\doc}{\tup}} \eqdef \refWordFrom{\doc}{\tup} \in \ufvsa$ can be constructed in polynomial time and due to Theorem~\ref{theo:closed-algebra} an unambiguous \vset-automaton for $A_\tup$ can be computed in polynomial time as well.
 By Theorem~\ref{thm:countResults}, each iteration of the for-loop also only requires polynomial time.
 Thus, the whole algorithm terminates after polynomially many steps. \end{proof}

-It follows that all remaining aggregate functions can be efficiently computed if the spanner is given as an unambiguous functional \vset-automaton.
+It follows that all remaining aggregate functions can be efficiently computed if the spanner is given as an unambiguous \vset-automaton.